-1) The CQ Junior Robotics Competition 2018 is open to participants located within the Central Queensland area.
-The organising committee reserves the right to decline application of team(s) that are deemed from Schools not located within the Central Queensland area.
+1) The CQ Junior Robotics Competition 2023 is open to participants located within the Central Queensland area.
+The organising committee reserves the right to decline application of team(s) that are deemed from schools not located within the Central Queensland area.

-- RoboCup OnStage rules and additional information can be found at http://www.robocupjunior.org.au/dance
+- RoboCup OnStage rules and additional information can be found at robocupjunior.org.au/onstage

-- RoboCup Rescue, Secondary and Open Rescue rules and additional information can be found at: http://www.robocupjunior.org.au/rescue
+- RoboCup Rescue, Secondary and Open Rescue rules and additional information can be found at robocupjunior.org.au/rescue

 - 3.2.2 Music is to be supplied as indicated by the organisers of the event.
 It should be high quality, clearly labelled with the team name, school, title, and contain only the music for the team’s performance on it - Within CQJRC - will prefer that all music be provided on a USB device.
 If this is not an option, please notify the organisers prior to the competition event.

-- 7.5.1 No remote controls, computers, mobile phones, Bluetooth or IR-emitting devices apart from the robots themselves are permitted within 5 metres of the Performance Area - CQJRC will allow Teams requiring Bluetooth start to do so, but you must notify judges prior to the performance.
-Once pressed to begin, they need to place the device on the judges table during the performance and collect it at the end.
+- 7.2.7 The Performance is to be performed autonomously.
+Where code is run from a device other than the robot itself, that device must be placed within The Stage and not touched after The Performance has started.
+CQJRC will allow Teams requiring Bluetooth start to do so, but you must notify judges prior to the performance.
+Once pressed to begin, they need to place the device on the judge's table during the performance and collect it at the end.
 This would apply for robots such as Dash or Sphero.